 The schedule above provides a template.
 Schedules will vary by student.
-Summer courses may be taken at Millikin or another institution (course approved through Registrar)

-Undergraduate graduation hour requirements: 120 credits
+January immersion & Summer courses may be taken at Millikin or another institution (course approved through Registrar) Undergraduate minimum graduation hour requirements: 120 credits

-· To be considered a full time student you must enoll in a minimum of 12 credit hours per semester.
+To be considered a full time student you must enoll in a minimum of 12 credit hours per semester.

-If taking Advanced Placement courses in high school or considering dual enrollment in high school/community college courses, please make sure you speak with a faculty advisor or Registrar's Office at Millikin prior to your selection/enrollment.
+If taking Advanced Placement courses in high school or considering dual enrollment in high school/community college courses, speak with a faculty advisor or Registrar's Office at Millikin prior to your selection/enrollment. \Note: Pre-requisites for Nursing Program